benjamin-manning/website_benjaminmanning.io/content/project/homo_silicus/index.md

 ---
 title: "Large Language Models as Simulated Economic Agents: What we can learn from Homo Silicus"
-Summary: With John J. Horton and Apostolos Filippas. _Revise and Resubmit at The Review of Economics and Statistics_.
+Summary: With John J. Horton and Apostolos Filippas. _Revise and Resubmit - The Review of Economics and Statistics_.
 # summary: asdf

 tags: